satyridjohn/banana/README.md

-this does not pertain to bananas
+this does not pertain to bananas at all
 ======